-The Landscape of Ottawa Layover Guide, Chateau Laurier.
+The Landscape of Ottawa logistics roadmap, view of the Chateau Laurier.

-Discover cinematic travel itineraries, expert logistics guides, and award-winning photography from Canadian travel photographer Roland Bast, designed to help travellers explore Canada and international destinations with intention.
+Discover cinematic travel itineraries, expert logistics guides, and award-winning photography designed to help travellers explore Canada and select international destinations with more clarity, better timing, and a deeper connection.

 📍 Based in Ottawa–Outaouais | Featured in The New York Times, Canadian Geographic, CAA Magazine